Associate

 Clarice Debono

-Clarice Debono is a trainee lawyer within the Corporate and M&A Department.
+Clarice Debono is as Associate within the Corporate and M&A Department.
 She graduated with a Bachelor of Laws (Honours) in 2024, with a dissertation entitled, “The Defunct Procedure under the Companies Act: a Critical Analysis of Article 325 and the Practical Process Thereof”, and subsequently obtained her Master of Advocacy in 2025.

 Clarice joined Mamo TCV Advocates in 2023 as a legal trainee and has gained experience across a range of practice areas.
 She now primarily focuses on commercial & corporate law, property and inheritance matters, the corporate aspects of aviation and has experience in insurance litigation.